-Landscapes of South Tyrol in the Gardens of Trauttmansdorff Castle
+The Landscapes of South Tyrol at the Gardens of Trauttmansdorff Castle

 Traditional cultivated landscapes from South Tyrol